erdc/air-water-vv/2d/floatingStructures/floating_caisson_BodyDynamics/README.md

 ## Benchmark Layout

 This benchmark consists of testing the roll motion (free or under wave loads) of a floating caisson in 2 dimensions.
 The computational domain is a rectangular tank with default dimensions of 5m x 1.2m, with default floating caisson dimensions are 0.3m x 0.1m.
 Initially, water in the tank is at rest and the default water level is 0.9m.
 The walls of the tank have no slip boundary conditions and the top is left open.
-This case works with Body Dynamics.
+This case works with Body Dynamics module.

 ![Alt text](floating_caisson.png)